Terms and Conditions

 |Integrations||Included||Not available||Included||Not available|

-Although the application can manage the issue of invoices and tracking payments, please note that this is not accounting software and the Provider does not warrant that the software meets any accounting standards.
+Although the application can manage the issue of invoices and tracking payments, please note that this is not accounting software and We do not warrant that the software meets any accounting standards.

-No charge is made for use of the Hosted Services when in a Free Trial, the Free Tier or when Out of Plan.
+No charge is made for use of MyHallWizard when in a Free Trial, the Free Tier or when Out of Plan.

 Charges will be made for Subscribed Venues, in accordance with the tariff published from time to time on the Website.
 The Subscription may be paid monthly or yearly.

 The Subscription allows configuration of up to 6 Rooms within the standard fee.
-Each additional room created will incur an additional fee of £3 per month (when paid monthly) or £36 per year (when paid yearly).
+Each additional room created will incur an additional fee in accordance with the tariff published from time to time on the Website.
 The additional fee will be charged immediately upon creation of the room, and will cover the entire duration of the active subscription, and will be included in any fee payable on renewal.
 Deletion of Rooms will not result in any refund for the current subscription period, but will remove the additional fee payable on renewal.

-Payment of yearly Subscription fees shall be subject to an additional Administration Fee of £20+VAT.
+Payment of yearly Subscription fees shall be subject to an additional Administration Fee of GBP 20+VAT.

-The Hosted Services may be used by Customers resident or located in the following countries or territories:
+MyHallWizard may be used by Users resident or located in the following countries or territories:

 - United Kingdom